-Certified hand therapists are either occupational therapists (OTs) or physical therapists (PTs) who have additional training in rehabilitation therapies for the hand, wrist and upper arm.
-They treat conditions that include fractures in the arm or hand, burns, carpal tunnel syndrome and tendinitis.
-This occupation is very hands-on, and travel may be required between work facilities or clients' homes.
+Certified hand therapists are either occupational therapists (OTs) or physical therapists (PTs) who have additional training in rehabilitation therapies for the hand, wrist, and upper arm.
+They treat conditions that include fractures in the arm or hand, burns, carpal tunnel syndrome, and tendonitis.
+This occupation is very hands-on, and travel may be required between work facilities and clients' homes.

 |Degree Level||Master's degree for occupational therapists; doctoral degree for physical therapists|

 |Experience||Experience primarily gained through supervised fieldwork or a residency; at least 4,000 hours of professional hand therapy experience required for certification|

 |Licensure and Certification||Licensure is required; voluntary certification is available|